KyleVandenbossche/memorygame/README.md

 # HABLO
- ### Mission: To make learning spanish fun in the form of a memory game for all ages

- ## HABLO is a web based memory game that focuses on cognitive building blocks, with an emphasis on matching English and Spanish words.
+Hablo is a web based memory game that focuses on cognitive building blocks, with an emphasis on matching English and Spanish words.
 It is designed with captivating colors that invite the user to spend time learning and having fun.
+Studies show it's beneficial for all ages to engage in memory based tasks, and enhances neuroplastiticity with regular exposure.

- ### Getting Started
+ ## Getting Started
- - Click the link here: http://hablo.game.com , to play!
+ - Click the link here: http://hablo.game.com, to play!
- - [Full Documentation Here]
+ - Full Documentation Here

+ ## Features
+- Expressive and intuitive UI
+- Integrated JS functions
+- Timed sessions
+- Quick Peek button!
+- Interactive playing cards

 Team:
 - Kyle Vandenbossche: Create repo, readme.doc + CSS visibility/JS functions